ronit111/Star-Wars-Survey/README.md

 # Star-Wars-Survey

-In this guided project of DataQuest, I'll be working with Jupyter notebook and analyzing data on the Star Wars movies.
+In this guided project of DataQuest, I worked with Jupyter notebook for analyzing data on the Star Wars movies.

 While waiting for Star Wars: The Force Awakens to come out, the team at FiveThirtyEight became interested in answering some questions about Star Wars fans.
 In particular, they wondered: does the rest of America realize that “The Empire Strikes Back” is clearly the best of the bunch?